decentralists/DAO/inter-fork-directory/README.md

 ## The Inter-Fork Collaboration Directory, a Decentralists DAO initiative

 Today, there are thousands of forks of Cosmos tech (Cosmos SDK, Tendermint Core, Gaia, and Interchain Standards) and 175+ Cosmos chain validators.
 Navigating the ecosystem in search of active projects and developers is a challenge, especially if you don’t have a personal contact to guide you.
-The Inter-Fork Collaboration directory is an initiative to be that guide: to make it easier for existing projects and newcomers to identify collaborators find development synergies and implementations make introductions to potential partners and overall get plugged into the ecosystem
+The Inter-Fork Collaboration directory is an initiative to help serve as a guide to:
+- make it easier for existing projects and newcomers to identify collaborators

-There are additional benefits to participating in the Inter-Fork Collaboration directory that apply to active projects, validators, and contributors working in the space.
+- find development synergies and implementations
+- make introductions to potential partners
+- get plugged into the ecosystem

 ## Why does Cosmos need an ecosystem directory?